rpvos/passive_buzzer_controller/README.md

 Make sure DAC output pin which is GPIO25 if channel 1 set, GPIO26 if channel 2 set, is connected to the passive buzzer correctly.

 ### Configure the project
-To get this component working you have to change a few settings.
+To get this project working you have to change a few settings.

 Execute following statements in terminal: